patrickvorgers/SPC/README.md

     <li>MQTT support: Status information can be published via MQTT and used in any system that supports MQTT.</li>
     <li>Home Automation integration: Home Assistant autodiscovery of the device and monitoring and configuration via Home Assistant.</li>
     <li>External Trigger support: Trigger the Smart Pump Control based on an external JSON information.
 This can be any system that provides JSON data.
 For instance: Home Assistant or Heat pump systems.</li>
+    <li>Automatic trigger configuration for Quatt heat pump systems by auto-detecting the Quatt</li>
     <li>Multiple devices: Support for multiple SPC's on the same network.</li>
     <li>Firmware update: New firmware releases are automatically detected.
 Upgrade can be initiated via WebUI and API.</li>
 </ul>